-7 There has been no end of rebellion down through the centuries, but this one will be worse (the rebellion in the so-called 'western world' is getting nastier by the day).
+1 There has been no end of rebellion down through the centuries, but this one will be worse (the rebellion in the so-called 'western world' is getting nastier by the day).

-8 Some 5% of the Greek manuscripts read 'lawlessness' (as in NIV, NASB, LB, etc.), but the 95% (including the best line of transmission) are doubtless correct.
+2 Instead of "sin", some 5% of the Greek manuscripts read 'lawlessness' (as in NIV, NASB, LB, etc.), but the 95% (including the best line of transmission) are doubtless correct.
 Yes, 'the' man of sin-there have been no end of evil men down through the centuries, but this one will be really bad.

-9 He is characterized by ruin; he ruins everything he touches (like Midas).
+3 He is characterized by ruin; he ruins everything he touches (like Midas).